black-sliver/PopTracker/doc/AUTOTRACKING.md

 * `int :ReadU16(baseaddr[,offset])` as above, 16bit
 * `int :ReadU24(baseaddr[,offset])` as above, 24bit
 * `int :ReadU32(baseaddr[,offset])` as above, 32bit
+* `table .SelectedConnectorType` currently is an empty table for compatibility

 ### type Segment
 Reading from Segment (watch callback argument) is preferred. `address` is the absolute memory address.